ahezard/twl_firm_patcher/README.md

 - put firmware_twl.bin (O3DS or N3DS) into input
 - run go.cmd
 - put the twlBg.cxi file into luma/sysmodules (V6.0 dev version required)
 - an "enabler" program is needed to unlock the HW.
-I will release an example soon.
+Here is an example : https://github.com/ahezard/ntr_extended__poc

 Here is the details of the patch implemented :